First time marijuana grower?

 With passage of Proposition 64, anyone in California over 21 years old can have up to six plants.
 If you’re a medical marijuana patient with a doctor’s recommendation, you can have as many as you and your doctor decide you need.

-That said, all non-commercial cultivation for “adult use” (what it’s officially called in California) and medical use is subject to local regulations.
+That said, all non-commercial cultivation for recreational use (called “adult use” in California) and medical use is subject to local regulations.
 Many cities and counties require permits even for personal use and many ban outdoor growing entirely, requiring you to grow indoors under lights.
 Check your locality’s rules.

 Where can I grow my plants?